 Deciding where to sell your stuff to make more money can be overwhelming, but you can use an app you already have to declutter your home.

-Facebook Marketplace works like apps like Craigslist, LetGo and OfferUp.
-You can list practically anything right from your computer or mobile device: items you no longer have use for, vehicles for sale, rental properties — even a job for hire.
+Facebook Marketplace works like apps such as Craigslist, Letgo and OfferUp.
+You can list practically anything right from your Facebook profile on a computer or mobile device: items you no longer have use for, vehicles for sale, rental properties — even a job for hire.

 In this article, we’re going to take you through the steps to get started making extra cash with Facebook Marketplace.